EngineMachiner/beat4sprite-OutFox/README.md

 Or they can be added manually:

+  2. Clone the repository and checkout the branch.
-  2. Copy the animations in `./BGAnimations`.
+  3. Copy the animations in `./BGAnimations`.
-  3. Copy the graphics and resources needed in the beat4sprite module folder.
+  4. Copy the graphics and resources needed in the beat4sprite module folder.